kirk24788/KPS/README.md

     * `target` if the target is below 50% hp incoming (if the target is not healable, `targettarget` is checked instead)
     * lowest tank in raid

+    When used as a _target_ in your rotation, you *must* write `kps.heal.defaultTank`!
  * `heal.averageHpIncoming` - Returns the average hp incoming for all raid members
- * `heal.aggroTank(<UNIT-STRING>)` - Returns the tank with highest aggro on the given target (*not* the unit with the highest aggro!).
+ * `heal.aggroTank` - Returns the tank with highest aggro on the current target (*not* the unit with the highest aggro!).
 If there is no tank in the target thread list, the `heal.defaultTank` is returned instead.

+    When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTank`!
+ * `heal.aggroTankFocus` - Returns the tank with highest aggro on the current target (*not* the unit with the highest aggro!).
+If there is no tank in the target thread list, the `heal.defaultTank` is returned instead.

+    When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTankFocus`!

 #### Spell Class